AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation: The Dataset

 \subsection{Dataset Construction}

-\paragraph{Annotators} To ensure the professionalism of the dataset, we employ \numannotator students with expertise in artificial intelligence.
+\paragraph{Annotators} To ensure professionalism, we employ \numannotator students with expertise in artificial intelligence.
 Their task is threefold: 1) read a paper they are interested in, 2) pose an answerable question based on the textual and non-textual content of the paper (and additional papers if needed) they read, in accordance with the aforementioned question types, 3) wrap the question, the evaluation function, and other necessary information into an example file, as presented in App.~\ref{app:example_format}.
-The example file is then sent into an automated inspection pipeline, and annotators are asked to rewrite unqualified examples.
+Example files are then sent into an automated inspection pipeline, and annotators are asked to rewrite unqualified ones.

 \paragraph{Paper Collection} Due to the professional background of the annotators, all papers are selected from the field of artificial intelligence to ensure accurate comprehension of the content.
-Most papers utilized in our \dataset dataset can be downloaded from \texttt{arXiv}~(see App.~\ref{app:ethics_statement} for more details).
 To facilitate reproduction, we assign an uuid for each used paper based on its title and its conference.
 We also generate a metadata file for each paper, containing the title, the abstract, the URL where the paper is downloaded, and other information.
 For further illustration, please refer to App.~\ref{app:metadata_format}.